 Sustainability and the Plastic Sector

-The climate crisis has been part of global conversations for years now, but we are finally seeing commitments from governments and businesses to take steps to reduce their environmental impact.
+The climate crisis has been part of global conversations for years, but we are now seeing commitments from governments and businesses to take steps to reduce their environmental impact.

 Plastic enclosures have not yet come under the same scrutiny as single-use plastics.
 But we recognise the negative impacts of the production and disposal of plastic as a non-biodegradable material.
 Some manufacturers are stepping up to the challenge by not only using recycled plastics (including ocean waste plastics) but also by developing bioplastics i.e., plastic materials made from renewable biomass sources, such as vegetable fats and oils, flax, soybeans, corn, straw, woodchips, sawdust, recycled food waste, etc.